Next, let's now walk through the transfer of data from Agiliron to QuickBooks Online for Purchase Orders.

 - Select the purchase order(s) from the list to be synced.

 - Click the "Sync to QuickBooks" button.

 Note: It is important to note here that you do not need to do this for every order.
 As the orders come in, the system will recognize and keep accumulating them until you initiate the sync.

 - Select the "OK" button on the pop-up box that displays.

 - A status window will appear with results of the export.
 If no errors are found, the message will display successful results as shown in the image below.

 - The purchase orders are now displayed.

-- You can see that all the details have come in correctly - including the including the Vendor information (vendor name character limit = 100), the Product Line items (product code now included in the line item description), Taxes (if applicable), Shipping and other elements of the order.
+- You can see that all the details have come in correctly - including the Vendor information (vendor name character limit = 100), the Product Line items (product code now included in the line item description), Taxes (if applicable), Shipping and other elements of the order.

-One final thing we will want to look at here is the adjustments made to Inventory Asset account for the purchase order that just came in.
+One final thing we will want to look at here is the adjustments made to the Inventory Asset account for the purchase order that just came in.